markdown-extended/manifest/mde-manifest.md

 Each item of the sections below is identified by a structural ID composed like `A.B.C.` to allow it to be referenced and used in citations, implementations, documentations etc.
+These MUST NOT change for a given release of the specifications.

 Terms and definitions